tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 ### Abstract

-The Tari communication network consists of a large number of nodes that maintained peer connections between each other.
+The backbone of the Tari communication network consists of a large number of nodes that maintain peer connections between each other.
 These nodes forward and propagate encrypted and unencrypted data messages through the network such as joining requests, discovery requests, [transaction]s and completed [block]s.
 Network clients, not responsible for maintaining the network, are able to create ad hoc connections with nodes on the network to perform joining and discovery requests.
 The majority of communication between clients and nodes will be performed using direct Peer-to-peer (P2P) communication once the discovery process was used to obtain the online communication addresses of peers.